 The Malabo Declaration, adopted by 54 African governments in 2014, commits signatory countries to halve the number of people in poverty by 2025 through inclusive agricultural growth that creates job opportunities for young people and women.

 Facilitating dialogue between stakeholders

 The annual Malabo Montpellier Forum convenes decision makers to assess strategies for meeting global agriculture and food security goals.
 Dialogue between the Panel, key stakeholders, NGOs and the private sector promotes the sharing of research across borders.

-Formed by world-renowned scientists from Europe and Africa
+Formed by world-renowned scientists

 The Panel produces accessible and readable research reports for senior policy makers and key stakeholders, providing expert knowledge and guidance for policy - based on literature analysis, scientific evidence and practical experience.
 The Panel’s emphasis on evidence-based analysis, mutual learning and exchange at the highest level of policy, positions it as a crucial actor in support of agricultural transformation and economic development in Africa.